Dawn of the transformer era in speech emotion recognition: closing the valence gap: Introduction

-The goal of an automatic \ac{SER} system is to analyse the voice signal and derive a prediction of an emotional category or dimensional value.
-This can be done either through the linguistic (\emph{what} has been said) or the paralinguistic (\emph{how} it has been said) stream~\citep{triantafyllopoulos2021multistage} -- or both.
-The former is primarily contained in textual information (\eg the transcription of an input utterance) while the latter in the acoustic and prosodic information contained in the raw audio signal.
-Each stream comes with its pros and cons: linguistics is better suited for valence recognition~\citep{eyben2010line, calvo2010affect, kratzwald2018deep, stappen2021muse} and can heavily draw from recent advances in \ac{ASR} and \ac{NLP}~\citep{yoon2018multimodal, sahu2019multi, amiriparian2021impact}, but might be limited to a single language.
-Paralinguistics works better for arousal and dominance~\citep{eyben2010line, calvo2010affect, kratzwald2018deep, stappen2021muse} and has the potential to generalise across different languages, while typically suffering from low valence performance~\citep{stappen2021muse, triantafyllopoulos2021multistage}.
-Of course, the strengths of both paradigms can be utilised in complementary fashion in \emph{multimodal}\footnote{Technically speaking, the term \emph{multistream} would be more correct, as linguistics and paralinguistics do not constitute different modalities per se, but different information streams derived from the same modality, namely speech.
-Nevertheless, we adopt the term multimodal, as it is more often used in literature.} architectures.
-However, this entails a combination of several different models, which puts a potentially prohibitive strain on computational resources, while still suffering from a major limitation of linguistic-based approaches, which is that they are limited to a single language.
-For this reason, we aim towards a model that only implicitly (if at all) utilises the linguistic information stream during deployment, and does not require access to \ac{ASR} and \ac{NLP} frontends.
+A \ac{SER} system achieves this through the linguistic (\emph{what} has been said) or the paralinguistic (\emph{how} it has been said) stream~\citep{Schuller18-SER, atmaja2022survey, pantic2009survey}.
+The linguistic stream is better suited for valence recognition~\citep{calvo2010affect, sewa2021} and can draw from recent advances in \ac{ASR} and \ac{NLP}~\citep{sahu2019multi}, but might be limited to a single language.
+Paralinguistics works better for arousal and dominance~\citep{calvo2010affect, sewa2021} and has the potential to generalise across different languages.
+Both paradigms can be combined in \emph{bimodal} architectures~\citep{atmaja2022survey}, which require to execute several different models.
+Instead, we aim towards a model that only implicitly utilises the linguistic information stream during deployment, and does not require access to \ac{ASR} and \ac{NLP} frontends.